zukunft/zukunft.com/server_admin/README.md

 Rejected users see `optional/user_reject.html`, rejected IPs see `optional/ip_reject.html` (served by PHP `readfile`, not from `/optional/`).

+### editing the IP whitelist from the admin page

+The IP whitelist can be edited directly on the admin page — a text area, one IP or CIDR per line, `#` for comments — and saved to `ip_whitelist.txt`.
+Any authenticated admin may edit and save it.
+Because the page runs as the web user, `script/install.sh` makes `state.json` **and** `ip_whitelist.txt` owned and writable by `WEB_USER` (mode 0644), while the `server_admin/` directory itself stays owned by the deploy user — so the web process can overwrite those two data files but cannot create a new `.php` next to the admin scripts, and both files stay denied web access by the docroot `.htaccess`.

+**Why letting the web page write the IP whitelist is not a security downgrade.**
+The IP whitelist is only a **pre-filter for DDoS protection**, not a hard security boundary.
+Even if the web process were compromised and rewrote the list, the worst case is that the pre-filter is bypassed and the pod again just faces too many requests — exactly the situation you are in with no whitelist at all.
+The recovery is unchanged: take the web server down and change the whitelist (or the guard) from the command line.
+So trading a little file isolation for the convenience of editing the list from the browser during an attack is worth it.

+The **user whitelist** (`user_whitelist.txt`) is a stronger control — it decides which *accounts* may use the pod — so it is deliberately **not** made web-writable and is edited over SSH only.

 ## Maintenance (program update / database upgrade)